tarundhiraj/tarundhiraj/README.md

 ## About Me

-- 🏡 Based out of Bangalore, India
+- 🏡 Based out of Berlin, Germany
-- 🌱 I’m currently learning Docker and Kubernetes
+- 🌱 I’m currently learning Terraform, Airflow & FastAPI
 - 💬 Ask me about aything.
 Happy to help!